 During the academic year 2010-2011, I registered for my last three required courses:

-As a side note, I have also found a couple of books that help as guidelines for the expected skills and deliverables to be acquired/developed during what is called the "doctoral metamorphosis."
+During those early semesters, I also found a couple of books that help as guidelines regarding the skills and deliverables expected to be acquired/developed during what is called the "doctoral metamorphosis."
 I truly recommend these books to doctoral students who are trying to figure out how to successfully navigate the complexity of a doctorate.

-If you know how to swarm in Amazon, then you will find many other good books.
-I hope that other doctoral students find these helpful as well.
+If you know how to swarm in Amazon, I am sure you will find many other good books.
+I hope that doctoral students out there find these books as helpful as I did.